tk-notes/blog/tdd-functions-and-react-components/README.md

 - Give confidence to ship code to production
 - Make us think about software design

-And makes software:
+And tests that make software:

 - Easy to maintain
 - Easy to refactor

-## Testing Drive Development
+## Testing Driven Development

 TDD shouldn't be complex.
 It is just a process of 3 steps: